James E. Shepherd: Career

 He was admitted to the bar and opened a practice in Wilson in 1869.
 After marrying, Shepherd moved to Washington, North Carolina to join his father-in-law in his law practice.

 He became active in local politics, serving as chairman of the Beaufort County Democratic Party.
 In 1875, Shepherd was elected delegate from Beaufort and Pamlico counties to the state Constitutional Convention, where he authored a provision on county government.

 The following year, 1876, he was elected judge of the Beaufort County Inferior Court.
 He served for five years.
 In 1882 Shepherd was elected judge of the Superior Court.

 In 1888 he was elected as an associate justice of the North Carolina Supreme Court and was appointed chief justice in late 1892 (after the death of Chief Justice Augustus Summerfield Merrimon).
 Shepherd served as chief justice until 1895, when he was defeated for re-election to the high court.

-Shepherd should not be confused with James E. Shepard, founder of North Carolina Central University.